-- Classic Auto Insurance
+Classic Auto Insurance

   In 2011, Beyoncé forcefully asked and answered the questioned, “Who run the world?
 Girls!”
 Do you agree?
 Was she correct in her proclamation?
-Does this authority and endless power also extend to the auto insurance quotes girls receive as compared to their male counterparts?
+Does this authority and endless power also extend to the auto insurance quotes that girls receive as compared to their male counterparts?

   You be the judge.